jennosgroup/larables/README.md

 NOTE:: If you are going to create numerous html tables across different pages of your site that will share similar styles and features, we highly recommend that you create an abstract class and let all your other tables extend it.
 This is because all configuration for the look and feel of the table is class based.
 Only the content that is unique to a current page should be defined in your page table class.

 Create your table class and extend the `JennosGroup\Larables\Table` class.
-Then define a `baseQuery` method which should return an instance of the Eloquent Builder
+Then define a `baseQuery` method which should return an instance of the Eloquent Builder.

 ```php
 <?php